 Organization is key as Americans work to recover during the economic downturn.

-“Now more than ever, we’re seeing how crucial it for Americans to understand personal finance so they can navigate financial crises effectively,” says Gary Herman, President of Consolidated Credit.
+“Now more than ever, we’re seeing how crucial it is for Americans to understand personal finance so they can navigate financial crises effectively,” says Gary Herman, President of Consolidated Credit.
 “The past year has shown us that financial fundamentals like budgeting, having a robust emergency savings fund, and keeping credit card debt minimized are essential to maintaining stability.”

 Getting organized to successfully navigate the coming year